shaed-rp/ProMaster-Official/DOCUMENTATION_CONSOLIDATION.md

 ### Files Archived: 18 files
 All redundant, historical, and status documentation files have been moved to `docs/archive/`.

-### Files Remaining in Root: 17 files
+### Files Remaining in Root: 10 files
 All remaining files serve distinct purposes and are actively maintained.
+SEO documentation has been organized into `docs/seo/` subdirectory.

 ---